iCOPE Digital Screening

 The clinical reports for health professions provide summary information about the identified risk factors and summary scores on the EPDS, together with clinical advice in accordance with Best Practice Guidelines.

 The clinical reports are in PDF format, allowing them to be uploaded into the patient’s medical records on other software systems (e.g. Genie, ObstetriX, Birthing outcomes system (BOS), Medical Director, Best Practice).
-This provides efficiency whilst ensuring compliance with the MBS requirements (i.e. that results of the mental health assessment must be recorded in the patient’s medical record).
+This provides efficiency whilst ensuring compliance with the requirements of the Medicare Benefits Schedule (i.e. that results of the mental health assessment must be recorded in the patient’s medical record).

 The individualised reports for patients/clients provide information about the person’s identified risk factors and their likelihood of experiencing depression and/or anxiety.
 In addition, links to specific pages of the COPE website are embedded to provide further information that specifically relate to identified risk factors or clinical symptoms.
 Data for patients can be sent to their personal email accounts or sent via SMS to their personal device.